 - Bridges that no longer fit properly

-- ?
-Clenching or grinding your teeth which place excessive biting forces on your teeth
+- Clenching or grinding your teeth, which places excessive biting forces on your teeth

 - Crooked teeth

 If you notice any of the following signs of gum disease, see the dentist immediately:

 - Gums that have pulled away from the teeth